kyma-project/istio/docs/user/01-50-enable-sidecar-injection.md

----
-title: Enable automatic Istio sidecar proxy injection
+# Enable automatic Istio sidecar proxy injection
----

 Enabling automatic sidecar injection allows `istiod` to watch all Pod creation operations on all Namespaces, which should be part of Istio Service Mesh, and inject the newly created Pods with a sidecar proxy.